GluuFederation/docs-clustermgr-prod/3.1.3/source/installation/index.md

 If you're behind a proxy you'll have to configure it inside the container/chroot as well.

-Log in to each gluu node and set http proxy in container/chroot to your proxy's url like so:
+Log in to each Gluu node and set HTTP proxy in container/chroot to your proxy's URL like so:

 ```